zombiezen/tailscale-lb/README.md

 # and be used by MagicDNS.
 hostname = example
 # Generate an authentication key from https://login.tailscale.com/admin/settings/keys
+# If you don't provide an auth key,
+# tailscale-lb will log a URL to visit in your browser to authenticate it.
 auth-key = tskey-foo

 # For each port you want to listen on,